Oslo Airport, Fornebu: Redevelopment

 Since closing in 1998, the former airport site has been renovated and redeveloped.
-The grounds are now home to the headquarters of Telenor (NBBJ architects, 2001), regional and international offices for Equinor (formerly Statoil, a-lab architects (no)), Telenor Arena (HRTB architects, 2009), as well as other office and housing projects.
+The grounds are now home to the headquarters of Telenor (NBBJ architects, 2001), regional and international offices for Equinor (formerly Statoil, a-lab architects (no)), Unity Arena (HRTB architects, 2009), as well as other office and housing projects.
 Prior to redevelopment, the airport site was used in the music video for Norwegian artist Hanah's 2001 song "Hollywood Lie".

-Several buildings from the former airport have been preserved, including the control tower, the terminal building and two distinctive aircraft hangars.
-In the western part of the peninsula, a 50m x 20m section of former runway 06/24 has been restored in memory of the airport.
+Several buildings from the former airport have been preserved, including the control tower and the terminal building.
 In the northwest, the seaplane base "Kilen Sjøflyklubb" is still in operation.
+In December of 2020, the construction of the Fornebu Line started, with large areas of the airport being demolished and excavated, including two hangars which were intact until then.